arsduo/bluegel.js/readme.md

 BlueGel
 =======

-_A library to help you develop Javascript-based Leap Motion apps.
-Blue gel: it
+_A library to help you develop Javascript-based Leap Motion apps._

 The Leap Motion is an exciting, powerful new tool, a device to launch a million